Master of Arts in Art Therapy: Curriculum Requirements

 Each Master of Arts in Art Therapy student is required to complete a minimum of 900 internship hours of supervised fieldwork experience.
 This requirement is fulfilled across four semesters in two or three placement sites.
 Classroom supervision in the Fieldwork I through Fieldwork III courses is completed by supervision at the internship site.

 MAAT students are required to complete a one-semester graduate project or two-semester thesis.
-Students electing to take the six-credit thesis option can enrol in Thesis II in lieu of a studio elective, or for an additional three credits.
-Most students attend full time and complete their course of study in two years.
+Students electing to take the six-credit thesis option can enroll in Thesis II in lieu of a studio elective, or for an additional three credits.
+Most students attend full time and complete their course of study in three years.
 MAAT graduate courses are open only to students admitted into the Art Therapy program.